 It’s been 28 years since I’ve visited Bangkok and memories dredged up from that visit are of a vibrant river scene, loads of temples and markets and really good street food.
 I’m pleased to say these things are still in abundance.
 We opted for the Sheraton Royal Orchid where every room has a river view as does the pool.

 The lengthy, fast flowing, muddy Chao Phraya River is the heart of Bangkok and it hums with life.
 Boats in all shapes and sizes plough up, down and across the river carrying passengers and goods.
-We used the river for most of our transport – the river taxi is far quicker than battling the road traffic.
+We used the river for most of our transport, finding the river taxi far quicker than battling the road traffic.

 You can’t come to Bangkok and not check out a few Buddhist temples.